Staying active and exercising is important for our physical and mental wellbeing.

 Prep your environment

-Before you begin any specific exercise, make sure your living space is safe and comfortable for the activity.
+Before you begin any specific physical activity, make sure your living space is safe and comfortable for the activity.

 - Move loose rugs and unnecessary furniture to clear enough space.

 - Keep sturdy chairs ready to hold onto, or to sit and rest on.

 Make sure your room is at a comfortable temperature - don’t exercise in a room that’s too hot.
 Open a window if you need to.

 Check that your shoes and any equipment you’re using are in a good condition and right for the activity.